creatal/freelance-seo/index.md

 ### Markdown for SEO

 Markdown is used a lot in [Digital Marketing](https://linktr.ee/creatal) a lightweight and easy-to-use syntax for styling your writing.
-In GitHub pages it includes conventions for
+In GitHub pages it includes conventions for:

 ```markdown
 Syntax highlighted code block